thma/LtuPatternFactory/README.md

 ## Functional Programming Patterns

-The patterns presented in this section all stem from functional languages.
+The patterns presented in this chapter all stem from functional languages.
-That is, they have been first developed in functional languages like Scheme or Haskell and have later been adopted in other languages.
+That is, they have been first developed in functional languages like Lisp, Scheme or Haskell and have later been adopted in other languages.

 ### Higher Order Functions